 Professional Development and Artistic Planning Grants are available to support the professional development needs of Southern presenters, programmers, or curators, for strengthening program design or increasing organizational capacity.
 South Arts strongly believes professional development for presenters/programmers/curators is integral to success, including traveling to see new works and attending convenings.
 This grant program is open to film, visual arts, performing arts, traditional arts, literary arts, and multidisciplinary organizations.

 This funding can support staff’s travel expenses to conferences, festivals, exhibitions, workshops, and other professional development opportunities.
 Funding also supports guest artists’ or guest curators’ travel expenses for onsite planning meetings with presenting organizations.
 These grants support travel expenses (for example, lodging and air/ground transportation), admission/registration fees, and other related expenses.
-In addition, these grants support expenses for virtual professional development opportunities and staff training (for example, diversity, equity and inclusion training or technology training for virtual engagements).
+In addition, these grants support expenses for virtual professional development opportunities and staff training (for example, diversity, equity, inclusion and accessibility training or technology training for virtual engagements).

 New applicants are encouraged to contact Nikki Estes at 404-874-7244 ext.
 816 to discuss eligibility prior to submitting an application.